 In pursuit of this goal, I’m happy to accumulate Hilton points gradually, via a mix of the Amex US signup bonuses, maximizing promotions on paid stays, and capitalizing on these 100% bonus events on points purchases if I need to top-up my account when the time comes to book.

-Hilton Honors’s 100% bonus on buying points will last until May 11, 2021, so make sure to take advantage before then if you’d like to get closer towards a hugely discounted stay at one of Hilton’s top properties, or if you need an instant top-up for an upcoming points redemption.
+Hilton Honors’s 100% bonus on buying points will last until July 29, 2021 or while supplies last.
+Make sure to take advantage before then if you’d like to get closer towards a hugely discounted stay at one of Hilton’s top properties, or if you need an instant top-up for an upcoming points redemption.

 Meanwhile, if a high-end Hilton redemption is a more distant goal for you, then you can focus on the Amex US Hilton credit card bonuses to rack up the points without having to buy them.
-Fortunately, this 100% bonus event usually comes around a few times every year in case you have a need for it in the future.
+Fortunately, these 100% bonus events usually comes around a few times every year, usually without a limited supply, in case you have a need to buy points in the future.